Prompting Language-Informed Distribution for Compositional Zero-Shot Learning: Introduction

 In this paper, we propose a novel CLIP-based method for the CZSL task by prompting the language-informed distributions ($\mathbb{PLID}$) over both the compositional and primitive categories.
 To learn the diverse and informative textual class representations, the $\mathbb{PLID}$ leverages off-the-shelf large language models (LLM) to build the class-specific distributions and to enhance the class embeddings.
-Furthermore, we propose a visual language primitive decomposition (VLPD) module to decompose the image data into simple primitives.
-Eventually, the compositional classification is enhanced by our stochastic logit mixup (SLM), which takes the merits of both the compositional and primitive recognitions.
-The proposed $\mathbb{PLID}$ shows state-of-the-art performance on CZSL benchmarks such as MIT-States~\citep{mitstates}, UT-Zappos~\citep{utzappos}, and C-GQA~\citep{naeem2021learning}.
+Furthermore, we propose a visual language primitive decomposition (VLPD) module to decompose the image data into simple primitives for recognition of state and objects.
+Eventually, the compositional classification is performed by fusing the decisions from both the compositional and primitive spaces.
+The proposed $\mathbb{PLID}$ shows state-of-the-art performance on CZSL benchmarks such as MIT-States~\cite{mitstates}, UT-Zappos~\cite{utzappos}, and C-GQA~\cite{naeem2021learning}.

-Note that our method is orthogonal to the existing hard prompt~\citep{CLIP}, soft prompt tuning~\citep{zhou2022coop}, and prompt distribution learning~\citep{lu2022prompt,kwon2023probabilistic,liu2023patch,derakhshani2023bayesian}.
+Note that our method is orthogonal to the existing hard prompt~\cite{CLIP}, soft prompt tuning~\cite{zhou2022coop}, and prompt distribution learning~\cite{lu2022prompt,kwon2023probabilistic,liu2023patch,derakhshani2023bayesian}.
 We advocate prompting the distribution of informative LLM-based class descriptions.
-From a classification perspective, this is grounded on the classification-by-description~\citep{menon2022visual,maniparambil2023enhancing,yan2023learning,he2022synthetic}, that LLM-generated text enables more informative class representations.
-Compared to the deterministic soft/hard prompt aforementioned, our distribution modeling could capture the intra-class diversity for better zero-shot generalization.
+From a classification perspective, this is grounded on the classification-by-description~\cite{menon2022visual,maniparambil2023enhancing,yan2023learning,he2022synthetic}, that LLM-generated text enables more informative class representations.
+Compared to the deterministic soft or hard prompt aforementioned, our distribution modeling could capture the intra-class diversity and inter-class correlation for better zero-shot generalization.
 Compared to the existing prompt distribution learning approaches, the class context is more linguistically interpretable and provides fine-grained descriptive information about the class.
 Our method is also parameter-efficient without the need to optimize a large collection of prompts.
 Specific to the CZSL task, the enhanced class embeddings by LLM descriptions enable visual language primitive decomposition and decision fusion in both compositional and primitive space, which eventually benefits the generalization to the unseen.